Bynder/gathercontent-gatsby-source-gathercontent/README.md

 ## Query notes

-The following node types are available from GatherContent;
+Once you've configured the source plugin and started your Gatsby build, the following node types will be available;

 - `gathercontentItems`
 - `gathercontentFolders`